Merge your high-interest debts into one loan repayment

 It is, therefore, a personal loan and can be obtained from a bank or a private lender but, is rarely advertised specifically as a debt consolidation loan.
 This is because major banks and lenders are aware of the dangers and difficulties arising from consolidation and prefer not to encourage or market consolidation as a solution to debt particularly because they know it is not a solution to bad spending habits which is generally the root cause of bad and overwhelming debt.

 Before we begin taking a closer look at debt consolidation and its benefits and risks we must first delve into debt in general and the spending habits that cause someone to get into a difficult debt situation.

 When it comes to debt, things can quickly and unexpectedly get out of control.
-One minute you have only your home and car loans to repay and the next you have 3 store cards, 2 credit cards and a personal loan to think about as well.
+One minute you have only your home and car finance to repay and the next you have 3 store cards, 2 credit cards and a personal loan to think about as well.